Prospective business owners register their businesses in at least two, and possibly three ways. They

 To change the address, owner's name, or

-close a sole proprietorship, a "Cancellation or
+close a sole proprietorship, file a "Cancellation or

-also known as a general partnership, involves two or more people
+Partnership involves two or more people

-(including married couples) who are operating a business together.
+who operate a business together.
 An

-must be filed with the Secretary of State's office.
+is filed with the Secretary of State's office.
 A general partnership

 may be converted to a limited liability partnership.